Wyggeston Grammar School for Boys: History

 After William Wyggeston's death in 1536, his brother Thomas Wyggeston, as a trustee, used part of the money to establish a school for boys known as the Elizabethan Grammar School.
 This eventually became defunct in the 19th century, but was re-founded on the site of the old Wyggeston Hospital as the Wyggeston Hospital School, which took its first pupils on 30 April 1877.

 This school passed its name to the later Wyggeston Grammar School for Boys.
 In 1927, new buildings were built, designed by James Miller.

 In 1970/1971, the school won the national Top of the Form radio quiz show, beating Harris Academy, Dundee, in the final on 2 January 1971.

-After the reorganisation of local government, the system of education in the City of Leicester became comprehensive, and the school closed in 1976 to be replaced by other schools, including the Wyggeston and Queen Elizabeth I College.
+After the reorganisation of local government, the system of education in the City of Leicester became comprehensive, and in 1976, the school ceased to take in new 11 year old boys, but instead took an intake of 6th formers, both boys and girls.
+Over the next 5 years, the school for 11 to 16 year olds disappeared leaving a sixth form college under the name Wyggeston and Queen Elizabeth I College.

 Wyggeston Grammar School for Girls, also known as Wyggeston Girls' Grammar School, was founded not long after the boys' school and also closed in 1976.
 Its site was re-used for the Wyggeston Collegiate Sixth Form College, known as Regent College, Leicester, between 1996 and 2018, when it was absorbed into Wyggeston and Queen Elizabeth I College.